 To join our euchre community, please Register or Log in

-One of the key ways to set up a winning hand is selecting the correct discard as the correct card can make be difference between making a point and a euchre.
-On an opponent's bid, choosing correct discard can go a long way towards setting them.
+One of the key ways to set up a winning hand is selecting the correct discard as the correct card can make the difference between making a point and a euchre.
+On an opponent's bid, choosing the correct discard can go a long way towards setting them.
 With some hands, the choice is obvious (for example, holding five trump and an off suit nine, there is no question about what to discard).
-However most hands require more thought.
+However, most hands require more thought.

 When at all possible you should first try to create a void in your hand.
 When playing with teams that you have never played before, you should try to create this void in a green suit.
 Most people tend to lead from a green suit rather than from next.

 You should next consider which cards in your hand are most unlikely to take a trick (something like an off-suit nine).
 If there is a suit that you hold three of, discard the lowest of these.
 On hands where you have an ace-king (or an ace-king-X) combination in one suit, along with a king-X (or any X_X ) combination in another suit, hold the ace-king.
 You may be able to make both the ace and king good.
 Discard the smaller of a king-X (or X_X) set.
 With a little luck, you may be able to throw off one of these allowing you to avoid latter in the hand.
 Hopefully, you will then be able to make good use of a trump in this newly created void.

 While rare, there are times it is the correct and perfectly legal move to discard the card that you picked up.
 An example would be holding five higher trump and picking up a nine.`